Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 As a new user of this website, I want to be able to:
 * intuitively understand the flow of the content and format.
 * quickly understand how to navigate throughout the website.
-* be engaged through content styling, format and content.
+* be engaged through styling, format and content.

 As a new or repeat user who is an "active" cycling fan, I want to be able to:
 * easily locate information on Mark's latest racing result.